Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 - **Movement is done orthogonally.**

-- **Movement can't be broken up.** You can't use an ability partway through a movement.
+- **The default move action can be broken up.** You can move some your remaining speed on your turn while you aren't taking an action.
+- **Other sources of movement cannot be broken up.** When you stop moving, the rest of that movement is wasted.

 - **You can't move through blocking terrain (eg walls) or hostile units.**
 - **You can pass through allied units, but can't end your movement in their space.**